 Please note that Volunteers who work for property owners outside of Blazeaid camps will NOT be covered under Blazeaid volunteer insurance.
 You need to organise your own insurance or make sure you are covered under the property owners insurance.

-Morning Muster is at 7.30am every day of the week, Monday to Sunday, including Public Holidays.
+Morning Muster is between 6:00am and 7.30am every day (each camp differs) of the week, Monday to Sunday, including Public Holidays.
 You’re welcome to arrive the afternoon before you start fencing.

-Once you have decided which basecamp you would like to go to, please contact the Admin volunteer at the basecamp or the Camp Coordinator a few days before you arrive.
+Once you have decided which basecamp you would like to go to, please contact the Camp Coordinator a few days before you arrive.
 We can then get you into a fencing team, add you to our dinner list, and work out your accommodation.